klmmmv/thesis/chap3.md

 Many scientists saw the method as "yet another form of an old fashioned low-level operational method" [@boerger:origins].
 For a more detailed historical view on the topic and several practical impacts and examples see [@boerger:origins].

+It was first postulated by Yuri Gurevich [@yuri] in 1985 and later axiomatized in [@yuri2].
+Gurevichs motivation for the new computational model was to improve Turings thesis to better understand what algorithms are.
+[@yuri] Declares ASMs as "a computation model that is more powerful more universal than standard computation models". [@reisig] then states the question

+> What, then, makes ASM so unique?
+In what sense are ASM [...] more powerful?

+And he answers the question with:

+> The central new idea of ASM is [...] the systematic way of how symbols occurring in the syntactic
+> representation of a program are related to the real world items of a state.

+This stands in contrast to conventional computation, which only "concentrates on the transformation of symbols, not dwelling too deply on what they stand for.
+So when using ASM the notion of states is more about the concept designers have in mind, when developing a system, or implementing software.
+[@reisig] even speculates, that one day ASM may be the "adequate notion of 'algorithms'".
+Keeping in mind that computable algorithms are only a subclass (a very important though) of all algorithms.

+Beside this epistemological importance of ASMs, the method has already proved to be of practical importance.
 One example for practically using the ASM method can be seen in [@boerger:java].
 In this book the ASM method is used to provide a structured and high-level description with mathematical and an experimental analysis, of Java and the Java Virtual Machine (JVM).